Royal Rumble (1990): Storylines

-The Bushwhackers (Bushwhacker Butch and Bushwhacker Luke) made their WWF debut in Madison Square Garden on December 30, 1988, defeating The Bolsheviks (Nikolai Volkoff and Boris Zhukov).
+The Bushwhackers (Bushwhacker Butch and Bushwhacker Luke) made their World Wrestling Federation debut in Madison Square Garden on December 30, 1988, defeating The Bolsheviks (Nikolai Volkoff and Boris Zhukov).
 They got involved in a feud with The Bolsheviks, which was to be settled at WrestleMania V. Bolsheviks missed the event, however, so they were replaced by The Fabulous Rougeaus (Jacques Rougeau and Raymond Rougeau), whom Bushwhackers beat.
 Bushwhackers and Rougeaus continued to feud with each other for the rest of the year, culminating in a tag team match at Royal Rumble 1990.

 Greg Valentine and Ronnie Garvin had been feuding since a match on December 30, 1988, in Madison Square Garden (MSG) which Valentine won by grabbing the tights for leverage.
 On the April 22, 1989 episode of Superstars, Garvin defeated Valentine in a match.
 On the following edition of Superstars, they both faced each other in a retirement match where the loser could not wrestle anymore in WWF.
 Valentine won the match, sending Garvin into retirement.
 In retirement, Garvin took up other positions in the WWF; first he became a referee but he was suspended after disqualifying Valentine in a match against Jimmy Snuka, and later a ring announcer at SummerSlam 1989, a position he used to berate and belittle his erstwhile rival.
 Valentine was so irate that he demanded for Garvin to be re-instated as a professional wrestler and his request was accepted.
 At Survivor Series, they both battled in a match on opposing teams.

 Other wrestlers in World Wrestling Federation – including WWF World Heavyweight Champion Hulk Hogan and the other champions – were prepared to participate in the 1990 Royal Rumble match.
 Many tag team wrestlers, mid-card wrestlers and main event wrestlers were allotted their entry numbers to participate in this match.
 Prior to the match, it was mentioned that WWF President Jack Tunney had allotted "extra security" to the drawing process.
 Ted Dibiase, who had cheated to obtain a late number in the previous year's event, eventually revealed to Gene Okerlund that he had drawn #1.
 By contrast, Mr. Perfect revealed that he had obtained the "perfect draw" - #30.